Outdated browser

 The application package comprises the following documentation.

-• A covering document including a summary of the main information contained in the application package.
+• A cover letting including a summary of the main information contained in the application package.

 • The actual documents to which the application template refers.

-• The completed self-assessment template (part of EIOPA’s application template).
+• The completed self-assessment template (part of the EIOPA application template).

-DNB will assess the application package against the Solvency II rules on internal models.
-Click here for an overview of Solvency II rules.
-DNB provides additional guidance to the sector on a number of topics.
+DNB will assess the application package against the Solvency II rules and EIPOA guidelines on internal models.
+Click here for an overview of these rules.
+See also Implementing Regulation (EU) 2015/460.
+We provide additional guidance to the sector on a number of topics.

 Decision